 You’re here because you want to answer the question… how much do bloggers make?
 On average, bloggers make around $45,000—with most bloggers earning somewhere between $38,440 to $51,906.
 However, there are a lot of variables that’ll influence how much money you make blogging, so keep reading and I’ll explain how to set the right expectations for your blog income.

 “There’s no money in blogging anymore.”
-Have you ever heard this, or made the assumption?
+Have you ever heard this, or made the assumption, yourself?
 Many top bloggers don’t openly share their income, so you may have no idea what’s realistic to expect from blogging.

 How much money can a blogger make?

 Maybe you’re not even sure if it’s possible to make money.
 The good news is, you definitely can make money blogging… not just a little bit of money, but (eventually) a lucrative income with time & effort.

 So, how much do bloggers make?
 A lot!
 There are plenty of bloggers who make six or even seven figures annually (including me), often with no employees.

 I’m going to take you through everything you need to know about the money side of blogging, covering how much money you can potentially make, the average blogger income by niche, what to expect for your own blogger salary during your first year, plus tips on making (more) money from your blog.

 How Much Do Bloggers Make?
 Blogging Income & Salary 2022

 - How Much Money Can You Make Blogging?

 - The Average Blogger Income (Based on Niche)